Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Now, we generated all features that ANNOgesic can provide.
 Sometimes, merging all features into one gff file is useful. ``merge_features`` is the subcommand to achieve this purpose.
-Moreover, ``merge_features`` can search parent transcript to each feature that you assigned. the relationship between all features can be revealed.
+Moreover, ``merge_features`` can search parent transcript to each feature that you assigned.
+The relationship between all features can be revealed.

 Now let's do it.
 We merge all features that we have.